XRCC Tutorial - Pinball

 noteThis will set up the "Rotate" button to call the "Rotate" action when the button is clicked.

 - Press the "Play" button and test the flippers by clicking the "Rotate" button.
-The left flipper would rotate and return back to its original state, but its rotation would look off if you click the button too much and too fast.
+The left flipper will rotate and return to its original state, but its rotation may look off if you click the button too quickly or too often.
 Now return to behaviour editing to fix this issue.

 -